-Unless our stockholders allow us to do so, we are prohibited from selling shares of our Common Stock at a price below current net asset value, exclusive of any distributing commission or discount.
-The Pricing Committee is responsible for assisting the board of directors in ensuring that the shares sold in our continuous offering that are effected at weekly closings do not contravene this restriction.
+Unless our stockholders allow us to do so, we are prohibited from selling, or issuing pursuant to our distribution reinvestment plan, shares of our Common Stock at a price below current net asset value, exclusive of any distributing commission or discount, as applicable.
+We closed our continuous public offering of our Common Stock to new investors effective September 30, 2017.
+Therefore, the Pricing Committee is currently responsible for assisting the board of directors in ensuring that shares issued pursuant to our distribution reinvestment plan do not contravene this restriction.
 The Pricing Committee considers various factors, including the valuations of our investment portfolio provided by our Advisers in determining whether the standard has been met.
 Ms. Schugart and Mr. Meserve currently serve as the members of our Pricing Committee.
-During 2016, the Pricing Committee held 45 meetings.
+During 2018, the Pricing Committee held three meetings and took action through nine unanimous written consents.